-From 01 January 2024 to 20 April 2025, 11 cases of non-toxigenic cutaneous diphtheria have been confirmed nationally including, eight cases of C. diphtheriae, two C. belfantii and one of C. ulcerans.
-In addition, 1 throat swab of a contact of a confirmed case, tested positive for non-toxigenic C. diphtheriae.
+From 01 January 2024 to 04 May 2025, 16 cases of non-toxigenic C. diphtheriae, two C. belfantii and one of C. ulcerans have been detected.
+In addition, one throat swab of a contact of a confirmed case, tested positive for non-toxigenic C. diphtheriae.